Lilly Becker macht sich auf Facebook Luft

 Hannover.
 Erst machten wochenlang Gerüchte über anscheinende Eheprobleme die Runde, jetzt scheint sich die Boulevardpresse auf die Kinder von Boris und Lilly Becker einzuschießen.

-Zumindest titelte die „Bunte“ am Montagabend in ihrer Online-Ausgabe „Amadeus ist schon 7 – und verhalt sich wie eine Kindergartenkind“.
+Zumindest titelte die „Bunte.de“ am Montagabend in ihrer Online-Ausgabe „Amadeus ist schon 7 – und verhalt sich wie eine Kindergartenkind“.
 Das will Lilly Becker nicht auf sich sitzen lassen.

 Via Instagram und Facebook antwortete die Ehefrau von Tennislegende Boris Becker: „Bei allem Respekt!!!
 Amadeus ist mein Sohn und – ja – er ist 7!!!
 Er verhält sich so , wie er will!!
 Er ist ein freies Kind!!!“ Dazu postete Becker einen Screenshot von dem Artikel.